-The Grange In Action program is designed to encourage all Granges to be active in their communities and complete events or projects, no matter how large or small.
-Granges (Subordinate, Pomona, and Junior) who wish to be recognized at the 2024 State and National Grange convention as a "Grange In Action" should the complete following requirements:
+The Grange in Action program is designed to encourage all Granges to be active in their communities and complete events or projects, no matter how large or small.
+Granges (Subordinate, Pomona, and Junior) who wish to be recognized at the 2025 State and National Grange convention as a "Grange In Action" should complete the following requirements:

-- Submit a 1-page letter size with pictures and caption of at least 3 various events/activities that the Grange either sponsored or assisted with from Sept 1, 2023 to Sept 1, 2024.
-Anything over 1 page with be disqualified - The Grange name, number and state must be on the front of the page - Granges that qualify for the 2024 Distinguished Grange award are not eligible for this recognition at the national level.
+- Submit a 1-page letter size with pictures and captions of at least 3 various events/activities that the Grange either sponsored or assisted with from Sept 1, 2024 to Sept 1, 2025.
+Anything over 1 page with be disqualified - The Grange name, number and state must be on the front of the page - Granges that qualify for the 2025 Distinguished Grange award are not eligible for this recognition at the national level.

-- Entries should be brought to the State Grange Convention and turned in to the Membership Table prior to the opening of the convention.
+- Entries should be brought to the State Grange Convention and turned into the Membership Table prior to the opening of the convention.
 Entries will be made into a display of "Granges in Action" at the state convention.
-Additional entries may be submitted for display at the Washington State Fair in September.
 Entries from the State Grange Convention will be forwarded by the State Grange to the National Grange for national recognition.
+Your entry will not be returned.

+- Additional entries may be submitted for National Grange recognition and should be submitted no later than September 1, 2025, postmark or electronic by midnight on September 1, 2025.

+- Mail to National Grange, Attn.

+Loretta Washington 1616H

+Street, NW Washington, DC

+20006

-Your entry will not be returned. - Additional entries may be submitted for National Grange recognition should be submitted no later than September 1, 2024 postmark or electronic by midnight on September 1, 2024. - Mail to National Grange, Attn.
-Loretta Washington 1616H Street, NW Washington, DC 20006 - Email to Loretta Washington at lwashington@nationalgrange.org please put in the subject line for the email: Grange in Action report. - To be named a "State Grange in Action", a State Grange must have at least 6 Granges recognized as "Grange In Action." - Some of the entries will be on display at next year's National Convention.
+- Email to Loretta Washington @ lwashington@nationalgrange.org

+Please put in the subject line for

+the email: Grange in Action report.

+- To be named a "State Grange in Action", a State Grange must have at least 6 Granges recognized as "Grange In Action." - Some of the entries will be on display at next year's National Convention.